 Proving Fault In a Car Accident

 In most cases, proving fault in a car accident isn’t a clean process.
-Multiple factors determine fault and insurance companies often have trouble creating a clear case.
+Multiple factors determine fault, and insurance companies often have trouble creating a clear case.
 If you can support your story with evidence, you are more likely to prove the other driver is at fault.

-Car Accidents Reports and Police Reports
+Car Accident Reports and Police Reports

-If police come to the scene of an accident, officers typically make a police report containing pertinent details of your accident.
+If police come to the scene of an accident, officers typically make a police report containing pertinent details of the accident.
 If an officer creates a report for your accident, make sure to obtain a copy.
 You can request copies of the police report after they file.
 If you hire an attorney, they will handle this process for you.

 Amended Police Reports